secdev/scapy/doc/scapy/advanced_usage.rst

 Automata
 ========

-Scapy enables to create esaily network automata.
+Scapy enables to create easily network automata.
 Scapy does not stick to a specific model like Moore or Mealy automata.
 It provides a flexible way for you to choose you way to go.

 An automaton in Scapy is deterministic.
 It has different states.
 A start state and some end and error states.
 There are transitions from one state to another.
 Transitions can be transitions on a specific condition, transitions on the reception of a specific packet or transitions on a timeout.
 When a transition is taken, one or more actions can be run.
 An action can be bound to many transitions.
 Parameters can be passed from states to transitions and from transitions to states and actions.